-With more countries facing abnormal and extreme weather patterns, the word ‘sustainability’ is getting mentioned more often - especially in the wine world.
-But exactly what is sustainable wine?
+With more countries facing abnormal and extreme weather patterns, the word ‘sustainability’ is getting mentioned more often – especially in the wine world.

 As wine is an agricultural product, most people will focus on ‘land’, in which case sustainable wine refers to the minimal (or no) use of chemicals in vineyards to ensure soil is healthy and vine diseases are kept at bay.
 But this is only a very small part.
 Sustainable wine comprises of three pillars: environmental, social and economic.

 Environmental sustainability is much more than healthy soil and chemical-free farming.
 It looks at a bigger picture of the ecosystem that encompasses water and waste management, energy consumption, carbon dioxide emissions, the use of pesticides, and biodiversity.
 Chemicals can be used in vineyards but only when necessary to avoid diseases.

 Social sustainability aims to improve working conditions in agriculture, promote equality and prevent child labour.
 Social upliftment, education projects for the socially disadvantaged, skills development, and empowerment are all part of this pillar.

 Economic sustainability is about balancing economic growth and generating profit with the impact on the environment and people.
 Ideally, long-term economic growth should be generated without negatively impacting social, environmental, and cultural aspects of the community.